jeremiah-shaulov/php-web-node/README.md

 Please, keep in mind, that there's no way in PHP to reset a MySQL connection using [mysql_reset_connection()](https://dev.mysql.com/doc/refman/8.0/en/mysql-reset-connection.html), at least i'm not aware of such.
 Therefore in the beginning of each request we'll need to clean up what we can, and we can rollback ongoing transaction if it was not committed by previous request.

 Also you need to know that depending on what queries you execute, memory consumption on MySQL end can decline with every query.
 Eventually this can make MySQL server unresponsive.
 So there's limit on how many times we can reuse our connection, and we need to reconnect periodically anyway.
-Even reusing 10 times each connection, will dramatically release network pressure in our system.
+Even reusing 10 times each connection, will dramatically release network pressure in your system.

 In my experiments, with PHP-FPM i saw 2500 open sockets all the time, where almost all of them were in TIME_WAIT state.